Cross-Lingual Sentiment Quantification: Experiments

-Overall, the results indicate that the combination DCI+PACC is the best performer in terms of \emph{AE} and \emph{RAE}, while DCI+QuaNet seems to behave slightly better in terms of \emph{KLD}.
-Given the recent theoretical study on the properties of evaluation measures for quantification~\cite{Sebastiani:2018qf}, that indicates that \emph{AE} and \emph{RAE} are to be preferred to \emph{KLD}, this leads us to prefer DCI+PACC.
-In both SCL and DCI the ``hard'' classifier works comparatively better than the ``soft'' logistic regressor.
-As expected, ACC (the ``adjusted'' version of CC) performs substantially better than CC in all cases.
-What comes as a surprise, though, is the fact that the remarkable benefit PACC brings about in DCI with respect to its unadjusted variant PCC, is not consistently mirrored in the case of SCL (where the effect of adjusting is instead harmful, and especially so in terms of \emph{KLD}).
-The neural adjustment of QuaNet, when applied to DCI vectors, performs somehow similarly to the best performer in several cases, and actually delivers the lowest average \emph{KLD} error.
-That QuaNet does not perform as well with SCL can be explained by two facts (which are not independent of each other), i.e., the importance of the estimated posterior probabilities within QuaNet, and the suboptimal ability (as shown by the PCC and PACC results) in delivering accurate posterior probabilities for SCL vectors that the logistic regressor has shown. \fabscomment{E questa suboptimal ability dove si vede?} \fabscomment{Checked, Feb 20.}
+The neural, non-linear adjustment of QuaNet, when applied to $\mathrm{DCI}$ vectors, performs somehow similarly to the best performer in several cases, and actually delivers the lowest average $\mathrm{KLD}$ error.
+That QuaNet does not perform as well with $\mathrm{SCL}$ can be explained by two facts (which are not independent of each other), i.e., the importance of the estimated posterior probabilities within QuaNet, and the suboptimal ability (as shown by the $\mathrm{PCC}$ and $\mathrm{PACC}$ results) in delivering accurate posterior probabilities for $\mathrm{SCL}$ vectors that the logistic regressor has shown.